cohorte/cohorte.github.io/docs/1.x/tutorials/spellchecker/java.md

 </Import-Package>
 {% endhighlight %}

-Ensure to remove the `<Export-Package>` configuration as no package is exported by this bundle, and to add `<Import-Package>` configuration to import the **SpellChekcer Services** already specified.
+Ensure to remove the `<Export-Package>` configuration as no package is exported by this bundle, and to add `<Import-Package>` configuration to import the **SpellChekcer Services** already bundled.

-Finally, rename `MyComponent.java` class to `EnglishDictionary.java` and implement it as follow:
+Finally, creates a new Java class named `EnglishDictionary.java` in `spellchecker.dictionaries`package and implements it as follow:

 {% highlight java %}
 package spellchecker.dictionaries;

-import java.util.Arrays;
-import java.util.List;
-import org.apache.felix.ipojo.annotations.Component;
+import java.util.*;
-import org.apache.felix.ipojo.annotations.Provides;
+import org.apache.felix.ipojo.annotations.*;
 import spellchecker.services.DictionaryService;

 @Component